junga-com/bg-core/readme.md

 A convention has formed around the syntax of passing arguments to commands.
 Arguments can be optional or positional.
 Optional arguments can be specified on the command line in different ways -- short and long options, with and without an argument, options and their arguments can sometimes be combined into one token or can be specified in multiple tokens.

-Supporting this syntax convention completely has been so hard that it is common that simple or quickly written scripts do not making commands less uniform.
-The bgOpt* family of functions makes it so that the easiest way to add support for an option will fully support the conventions.
+Supporting this syntax convention completely has been so hard that it is common that simple or quickly written scripts do not attempt to fully support it.
+This makes commands less uniform.
+The bgOpt* family of functions makes it so that the easiest way to add support for an option will fully support the convention fully.

 Check out this example script.
 ```